ptcrealitylab/vuforia-spatial-edge-server/README.md

 Android](https://github.com/ptcrealitylab/vuforia-toolbox-android)
 repositories.

+# Read First
-The Vuforia Spatial Edge Server is intended as a shared research platform.
-We want to explore spatial computing together with you!
-It is not intended as an out of the box production ready enterpise solution.
-Please read the [MPL 2.0 lincese](LICENSE) before use and feel free to join our community via [forum.spatialtoolbox.vuforia.com](https://forum.spatialtoolbox.vuforia.com).
+The Vuforia Spatial Edge Server is a shared research platform for exploring spatial computing as a community.
+It is not an out of the box production-ready enterprise solution.
+Please read the [MPL 2.0 license](LICENSE before use, and we want to welcome you to our community [forum.spatialtoolbox.vuforia.com](https://forum.spatialtoolbox.vuforia.com).

 ## Installation